Comunidad Inti Wara Yassi: Objectives

+To defend the environment and conserve biodiversity.

+To rescue and rehabilitate wildlife that has fallen victim to trafficking and abuse.

+To responsibly manage and care for rescued wild animals.

+To coordinate and conduct research and education programs that support our conservation efforts.

 Work

+As Bolivia’s leading organisation in the fight for animal rights and wildlife conservation, CIWY works to combat the illegal wildlife trade and the destruction of the environment.
+CIWY collaborates with the Bolivian authorities to enforce the law, to seize and rescue animals from poachers and merchants, as well as zoos when conditions do not meet legal requirements.
+CIWY also rehabilitates wild animals that were injured by fires or other disasters.
+Additionally, CIWY conducts educational projects locally and nationally, as well as research projects, and scientific dissemination.

 Wildlife sanctuaries

-CIWY manages three wildlife sanctuaries across Bolivia.
-Volunteers, most of whom come from other countries, play an active role in caring for and tending to the needs of the animals.
+CIWY operates three wildlife sanctuaries distributed throughout Bolivia: Machía, Ambue Ari and Jacj Cuisi.
+The sanctuaries are managed by a team of professionals and volunteers from around the world..

 Parque Machía

 Parque Machía is situated in Villa Tunari in Chapare Province, in the department of Cochabamba.
 In 1996 the municipal council of Villa Tunari granted CIWY use of the park's land under the condition that CIWY looked after it, as it was under threat from deforestation and poaching.
 The sanctuary specializes in the care of spider monkeys and capuchin monkeys.

 Animals that are cared for include pumas, ocelots, capuchin monkeys, spider monkeys, an Andean bear, coati, parrots and toucans.

 In 2009, the municipal council of Villa Tunari approved the construction of a road that would cut through the park in order to improve access to communities.
 Despite an international campaign against the road, construction began in 2010.
 The road has loosened ground soil, causing landslides during the heavy rainy seasons, not only making the road impassable for much of the year, but also contributing to further loss of habitat for CIWY's efforts.
 In 2009, Jane Goodall visited Villa Tunari to speak against the destruction of the road.
 In 2010, four pumas were relocated to Parque Jacj Cuisi as a result of land loss due to the road's construction.